top of page

 My Role & Responsibilities: There are several parts to this project each year, and I've had the privilege of leading this project for five years, featuring the following trips: (2017) Trip to Napa Valley, (2018) Trip to the Kentucky Bourbon Trail, (2019) Trip to Oktoberfest in Munich, Germany(!), (2020) Trip to Galaxy's Edge in Disneyland, and (2022) Trip to Jalisco, Mexico with Don Julio.

-Second Chance Entries: If we make it through the entire scratch off game play until about May, and no one has come forward to spell the winning word then we hold a second-chance drawing.
-One of my greatest improvements on this campaign year-over-year was implementing a second chance entry form on the physical card for easier submission.
+• Second Chance EntriesIf we made it through the entire scratch-off game play (usually about May), and no one had come forward to spell the winning word then we hold a second-chance drawing.
+One of my greatest improvements on this campaign year-over-year was implementing a second-chance entry form on the physical card design for easier submission.
 You can see this in the 2020 and 2022 game pieces to the right.
 This created a huge increase in second-chance submissions and interaction during the gameplay section as customer's were far more likely to retain their earned cards and participate in hopes of winning the second-chance drawing.
-The entry period for this drawing was about one month, but I had already created the advertising with our graphic designer during the game play portion of the campaign, just in case no one came forward.
-All five years that I ran this campaign, we always had a second-chance drawing so it was an easy bet to make.
+The entry period for this drawing was about one month, but I had already requested the necessary advertising assets with our graphic designer during the game play portion of the campaign.
+All five years that I ran this campaign, we always had a second-chance drawing so it was an easy bet to prep those assets.
 With the second-chance entry period being heavily advertised and the date of the drawing being published, I would gather the entries and add them to a very large raffle drum.
-In recent years, I worked with our freelance videographer to live-stream the second-chance drawing at the date and time advertised for a better customer experience.
-You can view the last few videos by clicking on the videos to the right (links to Instagram).
+In recent years, I worked with our freelance videographer to live-stream the second-chance drawing at the date and time advertised for more customer interaction.
+You can view the last few videos by clicking on the video thumbnails to the right (links to Instagram).

-Winner Trip: Once we have selected the winner, we are sure to thank everyone for their participation and evaluate foot-traffic numbers year-over-year, acknowledging different promotion dates and timelines.
-In 2021, we skipped this promotion due to not seeing a worthwhile uptick in orders and scratch-card redemption, but resumed in 2022 once the pandemic had become more stabilized.
-I would meet with the winner (and their guest), gathering a W-9 for my accounting department and have the winner sign a Prize Acceptance Agreement allowing Hazel's to use their name and likeness in advertising.
-This would allow us to move into taking a few winner photos for future advertisements and announcements on social media, only ever posting their first name and last initial for privacy reasons (another PR/brand standard I implemented based off of industry best practices).
-From this meeting we would begin planning the trip based off the winner's availability and any partnering brand's requirements.
-Managing the partnering brand's stakeholders and our winner's expectations and communication through myself to make it the most seamless experience with little work required of the winner.
-Once I'd finalized plans with the partnering brand, I would secure accommodations, transportation, and gather small prizes to make the experience as positive as possible, providing Hazel's swag, bottle bubble sleeves for transporting any beverage souvenirs, and a stipend for food and any miscellaneous travel expenses from my marketing budget account for this program.
-There were no requirements for winners to share photos or posts from their trip but by the end of our time together they were always happy to take me along via their memories.
-I have a great relationship with several of these winners, even years later as I was the person they saw from beginning to end of this process, booked their entire trip, and could answer any question they had regarding the campaign or prize.
+• Winner TripOnce the winning game piece was pulled, we would thank everyone for their participation and evaluate foot-traffic numbers year-over-year, accounting for different promotion dates and timelines.
+In 2021, we skipped this promotion due to not seeing a worthwhile uptick in orders and scratch-card redemption, but resumed in 2022 once the pandemic had stabilized a bit more.
+I would contact and meet with the winner (and their guest), gathering a W-9 for my accounting department and have the winner sign a Prize Acceptance Agreement allowing Hazel's to use their name and likeness in advertising.
+This agreement allowed us to move into taking a few winner photos for future advertisements and announcements on social media, only ever announcing or listing their first name and last initial for privacy reasons.
+From this meeting we would begin planning the trip based off the winner's availability and any requirements from the partnering brand.
+I would manage the partnering brand's stakeholders and our winner's expectations and communication to make it the most seamless experience with little work required of the winner.
+Once I'd finalized plans with the partnering brand, I would research and book accommodations, transportation, and gather small prizes to make the experience as positive as possible.
+I would charge the contents of a Hazel's swag bag to my promo prize budget, it would include bottle bubble sleeves for transporting any beverage souvenirs, Hazel's shirts, hats, bottle openers, etc. and a stipend for food and any miscellaneous travel expenses.
+There were no requirements for winners to share photos or posts from their trip but by the time they returned from the trip they were always happy to take me along through their photos and memories.
+I have a great relationship with several of these winners, even years later as I was the person who led them through this process, booked their entire trip, and could answer any question they had regarding the campaign or prize.

 Deliverables: 80k+ scratch off cards per year, instant win prizes, grand prize winners and trip.